Salaah01/almost-free-elk-analytics/README.md

 #### Prerequisites

-* Nginx - specifically, you need to have Nginx setup to log to a file.
+* NGINX installed and configured to log to a file (default location is /var/log/nginx/access.log).
-* AWS CLI
+* AWS CLI installed and configured for S3 access.

-1. Setup Nginx to log to a file.
-The default location is `/var/log/nginx/access.log`.
-If you change the location, you will need to update the `push_logs_to_s3.sh` script.
+1. Configure NGINX to log to a file.
+If the log location differs from the default, update the `push_logs_to_s3.sh` script accordingly.
 2. Copy the `push_logs_to_s3.sh` script to your remote server.
 3. Create a cron job to run the `push_logs_to_s3.sh` script.
 Below is an example cron job that runs every 3 hours: